Are KRIs and Key Goal Indicators (KGIs) the same thing?

 As a new employee (Director level) can I be considered this external facilitator?
 I am implementing the BSC for IT.

 A BSC for the IT team should be done after the organisation has rediscovered its CSFs.
 In other words, an exercise where the 40 or so success factors which are known by all of the SMT, are sorted into a hierarchy with the 5 to 8 top ones being the CSFs.
 The process of doing the team scorecard is quite straight forward, and there is one available in my KPI book.
-You can acquire this and other electronic templates from my organisation for an investment of $250 NZD.
+You can acquire this and other electronic templates from my website.
 An external facilitator would be required for the CSF workshop.
 Your assistance with the team scorecards would be most appropriate.

 Why do you use 6 perspectives, when Kaplan and Norton only mention 4 in his books?